flybywiresim/website/src/posts/development-update-native-msfs-2024-a380x.md

 [![](/img/notam-images/native-2024-a380x/a380x-native-15.jpg)](/img/notam-images/native-2024-a380x/a380x-native-15.jpg)

 In our benchmarks of the A380X, we recorded tests of the A380X with a medium/high range of settings at an airport scenery with a heavier demand on resources.
 The freeware Gatwick airport (EGKK) scenery by mkvy was used in this situation to simulate a realistic heavy load on the simulator.
-We don't recommend using these settings on a regular basis but we wanted to prove there was headroom available in difficult situations.Terrain LOD and Object LOD was set to 100, dynamic settings was disabled, raytraced shadows was enabled, TAA was used for anti-aliasing, and no frame gen was used in our benchmarking.
+We don't recommend using these settings on a regular basis but we wanted to prove there was headroom available in difficult situations.
+Terrain LOD and Object LOD was set to 100, dynamic settings was disabled, raytraced shadows was enabled, TAA was used for anti-aliasing, and no frame gen was used in our benchmarking.

 As seen in the benchmarks shown below, both the native 2024 standard and no cabin variants have a reduced VRAM footprint putting the simulator out of the VRAM exhaustion that the dev build would have been in.
 The dev build was maxing out the available VRAM and resulted in an unusable average framerate of 10fps, with a wildly unstable frame time.
 Both native 2024 variants resulted in a 400% increase in fps due to the 1-2GB VRAM usage reduction in this new build.
 We strongly encourage users with 8GB and even 12GB VRAM to consider using medium texture resolutions to maximise the VRAM gains from MSFS2024.
 Adding on the use of the No Cabin variant can further reduce the VRAM required, leaving more overhead for scenery before your GPU runs out of memory.